serghiou/download-pmc/README.md

 sh pmc_download.sh
 ```

-## To download one article package at a time
+## To download article packages from PMC

-1. Visit the [Open Access Subset](https://www.ncbi.nlm.nih.gov/pmc/tools/openftlist/) website of PubMed Central.
+Article packages contain the .xml file, the .pdf file, all images and all supplementary material of an article.
+All material and explanations on how to download open access article packages can be found on the [Open Access Subset](https://www.ncbi.nlm.nih.gov/pmc/tools/openftlist/) website of PubMed Central.
+Briefly:

-2. Download a CSV file with a reference to every article on PMC and their respective file names using the PMC FTP service [here](ftp://ftp.ncbi.nlm.nih.gov/pub/pmc/oa_file_list.csv).
+1. Identify the names of the packages of the articles we are interested in.
+To do so, download the .csv file from [here](ftp://ftp.ncbi.nlm.nih.gov/pub/pmc/oa_file_list.csv) and look at the column named "File".
+Note that this is a very large file.

-3. Example website to download file **oa_package/08/e0/PMC13900.tar.gz**:
+3. Use the name of each article identified above to download its pacakge.
+For example, to download the package **oa_package/08/e0/PMC13900.tar.gz**, do:

     ftp://ftp.ncbi.nlm.nih.gov/pub/pmc/oa_package/08/e0/PMC13900.tar.gz